US foreign aid freeze sends shock waves around the world – DW – 01/31/2025

 State partners, aid organizations and other NGOs are horrified and confused, as it is currently unclear what projects will be affected in the long term.
 US courts have already called into question the legality of the Trump administration's freeze on foreign assistance, as yet to no avail.

 From the outset, there were exceptions for military aid to Israel and Egypt.
-Ukrainian President Volodymyr Zelenskyy has said that his country is still receiving aid.
+Ukrainian President Volodymyr Zelenskyy has also said his country is still receiving aid.

 'It's a death sentence'